Lachlan Fitzgibbon: 2018

 Fitzgibbon made 21 appearances and scored nine tries for Newcastle in the 2018 NRL season as the club finished 11th on the table.

 2019

 Fitzgibbon played 21 games and scored five tries for Newcastle in the 2019 NRL season as the club finished a disappointing 11th on the table.
 At the start of the year, many tipped Newcastle to reach the finals after the club recruited heavily in the off-season.

 2020

 He made 17 appearances for Newcastle in the 2020 NRL season including the club's first finals game since 2013 which was an elimination finals loss against South Sydney.

 2021

 Fitzgibbon only 10 games for Newcastle in the 2021 NRL season and did not play in the club's elimination finals loss against Parramatta.

 2022

 Fitzgibbon was limited to only nine appearances for Newcastle in the 2022 NRL season as the club finished 14th on the table.

+2023

+Fitzgibbon made his 100th NRL appearance in March 2023 scoring a try for Newcastle in their 14–12 win over the Wests Tigers.
+In July, Fitzgibbon signed a three-year contract with Super League side Warrington Wolves, starting in 2024.

+2024

+On 8 June, Fitzgibbon played in Warrington's 2024 Challenge Cup final defeat against Wigan.

+Fitzgibbon played 14 matches for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

+2025

+On 7 June 2025, Fitzgibbon played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.

+Fitzgibbon played 24 games for Warrington in the 2025 Super League season as they missed the playoffs finishing 8th on the table.